Darkblader24/XPS-XNALara-Scene-Importer/README.md

 ### Camera:
 Use Blender’s View > Viewpoint > Camera to instantly see your scene exactly as it was saved in XPS.
 - By default, it is set to render your images at 200% resolution, similar to the XPS save-image dialog box.
 This can be changed in Scene > Format > Resolution %.
 - For easily setting up a scene with multiple camera angles, select your camera, use the Insert Keyframe function on the camera (I, Loc/Rot/Scale), then use your arrow keys to step forward 1 frame, use "Lock Camera to View", press I to save the next angle, etc. If you worked hard on a 3D model and want to show it off from multiple angles, this is the way to go!
 Set your cameras once with keyframes, and you’ll never have to repeat your work.

-### Optimization:
-To make your renders look as good as possible, adjust your .blend file to the following settings, which increase brightness and contrast and enhance your lighting.
-- World panel > Surface > Strength: 1.3
-- Scene panel > Color Management > Look: Very High Contrast
-- Scene panel > Color Management > Exposure: -0.5
-- Scene panel > Color Management > Gamma: 1.5

 ### Saving:
 Blender renders your image with a press of a button (F12).
 To make Blender automatically save those renders to a folder of your choice, follow this tutorial. https://www.youtube.com/watch?v=HFyXAc5xWCo